The goal of the MyHDL project is to empower hardware designers with the elegance and simplicity of the Python language.

 Python’s power and clarity make MyHDL an ideal solution for high level modeling.
 Python is famous for enabling elegant solutions to complex modeling problems.
 Moreover, Python is outstanding for rapid application development and experimentation.

 The key idea behind MyHDL is the use of Python generators to model hardware concurrency.
 Generators are best described as resumable functions.
 MyHDL generators are similar to always blocks in Verilog and processes in VHDL.

-A hardware module is modeled as a function that returns generators.
+A hardware module (called a block in MyHDL terminology) is modeled as a function that returns generators.
 This approach makes it straightforward to support features such as arbitrary hierarchy, named port association, arrays of instances, and conditional instantiation.
 Furthermore, MyHDL provides classes that implement traditional hardware description concepts.
 It provides a signal class to support communication between generators, a class to support bit oriented operations, and a class for enumeration types.